About Joseph Halloum

 Joseph represents public and private companies and private equity sponsors in a wide range of significant transactions, corporate governance issues and securities law matters, including M&A, private equity investments, strategic sales and joint ventures, domestic and cross-border transactions, IPOs and SPAC transactions, debt and equity financings, and SEC reporting and compliance issues.
 Joseph also regularly advises boards of directors and management with governance and fiduciary duty matters, activist investor situations, takeover preparedness and investor relations, media and PR matters.

-Joseph was recently ranked in 2019 and 2020 as a Super Lawyers “Rising Star” for M&A, recognized with a 2019 California “Trailblazer” award by The Recorder and has been consistently named in IFLR1000.
+Joseph was recently ranked from 2019-2021 as a Super Lawyers “Rising Star” for M&A, recognized with a 2019 California “Trailblazer” award by The Recorder and has been consistently named in IFLR1000.
 He was also recognized by The Daily Journal with a 2016 California Lawyer “Attorney of the Year” award for his work on the Broadcom-Avago merger.

 Joseph is the Founder and Co-Chair of the GC Executive Fellowship Program launched in partnership with Berkeley Law.
 The program brings together select Bay Area general counsel from leading technology and life sciences companies and private equity firms to network with their peers and discuss emerging business and legal issues.